2023 year in review

 Beyond the technology, investment, and capacity-building, one noteworthy callout is that most new factories are being built in red or at least purple (hotly contested) states.
 That makes manufacturing a powerful political lever.
 It's hard to resist the political allure of a new factory.
 Factories don't just come with jobs and economic revitalization.
 They're quintessential Americana; many parts of the country were built around heavy industry and manufacturing.
 That's important as we head into 2024, where, at least in the U.S., the Presidential election is one of the most critical climate stories (and stories in general).
 In many polls, Biden and Trump are neck and neck, or Trump has an edge.

 To zoom back into the factories themselves, going forward, one of the things I'm most keen to watch over the next 5-10 years is how many of these factories begin operating on time, on budget, and at the nameplate capacities they touted when they were announced.
 Some of them are scheduled to start production at a serious scale as early as 2024.
 We'll see if that comes to fruition.
 Announcements don't equal finished factories.
-Nor do finished factories equal profits.
+Nor do finished factories equal profits

 In the same vein, some or even many won't make it.
 Some announced projects, including ones that secured significant government funding, have already taken a hit.
 Take, for instance, Li-Cycle, which raised $375M in loan commitments from the DOE to expand a Rochester, NY-based battery recycling plant.
 The facility was targeting capacity to recycle batteries for 200k+ EVs annually.
 Construction is now on hold as Li-Cycle's future is uncertain.